-The Scheme's financial liabilities are categorised as financial instruments held for trading.
-These include investments in listed and unlisted equities, listed and unlisted trusts, convertible notes and derivative financial instruments including forward contracts and options.
+The Scheme's financial liabilities are categorised as financial instruments available for sale.
+These include investments in listed and unlisted equities, listed and unlisted trusts and convertible notes.
+Derivative financial instruments including forward contracts and options are considered held for trading.
 The Scheme does not designate any derivatives as hedges in a hedging relationship.